Cameron McInnes: 2020

 On 19 February, it was announced that McInnes would miss the first 12 weeks of the 2020 NRL season after suffering an MCL injury at the pre-season NRL Nines tournament.
 Due to the rescheduling of the season due to the COVID-19 pandemic, he managed to return in round 3.

 He made a total of 18 appearances for the club in the 2020 NRL season as the side finished a disappointing 13th on the table.

 2021

 On 2 February, McInnes signed with Cronulla-Sutherland for four years starting in 2022.
 On 12 February, McInnes suffered an anterior cruciate ligament (ACL) injury, ruling him out for the rest of the season and prematurely ending his career with the club.

 2022

 In round 2 of the 2022 NRL season, McInnes made his club debut for Cronulla in their 18-16 victory over Parramatta.

 McInnes played 25 games for Cronulla throughout the year as the club surprised many by finishing second on the table.
 McInnes played in both finals matches as Cronulla were eliminated in straight sets.

+2023

+In Cronulla's 0-28 loss to the Penrith Panthers in round 22 of the 2023 NRL season, McInnes - playing at lock forward - made 78 tackles, breaking the NRL-era record for most tackles made by a player in a single match previously held by Canberra's Shaun Fensom, who made 74 tackles against Canterbury-Bankstown in 2011.

+McInnes played a total of 23 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
+McInnes played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

+2024

+On 26 May, McInnes was selected by New South Wales ahead of the 2024 State of Origin series following his good form at club level for Cronulla.

+On 16 June, McInnes was not selected by New South Wales for game two after the fallout of the 38-10 loss in game one of the series.

+McInnes played 26 matches for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
+He played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.
+On 16 December, the Sharks announced that McInnes had re-signed with the club until the end of the 2026 season.

+2025

+On 20 August it was announced that McInnes would be ruled out of the rest of the season after suffering a knee injury in Cronulla's round 24 win against the Gold Coast.